TiagoAMarques/AnIntro2RTutorial/README.md

 Below I also provide a list of additional free online resources that you might want to consider as additional R learning resources.

 This is a non-exhaustive, non-comprehensive and quite random list of R (and related) resources that I found useful at some point.
 They might be ecologically oriented.
 Feel free to explore at your own risk.
 No real order in the list I am afraid.

+- [The R Language: An Engine for Bioinformatics and Data Science](https://doi.org/10.3390/life12050648) Giorgi et al. describe the history of the R language.
+I use one of their images in the powerpoint [Quick introduction to R and R Studio](https://github.com/TiagoAMarques/AnIntro2RTutorial/blob/master/Quick%20introduction%20to%20R%20and%20R%20Studio.pptx)

+- [Ten simple rules for teaching yourself R ](https://doi.org/10.1371/journal.pcbi.1010372) - Lawler et al. with a "Ten simple rules" paper for teaching yourself R

 - [Telling Stories with Data: With Applications in R](https://tellingstorieswithdata.com/) - a great book by @RohanAlexander [Rohan Alexander](https://rohanalexander.com/) about telling stories with data.
 Effective and reliable stories in a reproducible framework.